jlikhuva/blog/posts/rmq.md

 }
 /// A cartesian tree is a heap ordered binary tree
 /// derived from some underlying array.
 An in-order
-/// traversal of the tree yields the underlyng tree.
+/// traversal of the tree yields the underlying tree.
 #[derive(Debug)]
 struct CartesianTree<'a, T: Ord> {
     nodes: Vec<CartesianTreeNode<'a, T>>,